Rafael Riqueni: Comeback (2014)

 In 1997, Riqueni went practically on retirement due to health problems, from that point he only offered some shows in very specific occasions.
 In 2002, a fund raising festival for medical treatment was held in Madrid, with the performances of Enrique Morente, Carmen Linares, José Mercé and Enrique de Melchor among other artists.

 In 2006, Rafael Riqueni performed with Enrique Morente at the 30th Vitoria Jazz Festival and VII Flamenco Pa To's Festival in Madrid.
 In 2011, Riqueni played in one leg of the Pablo de Málaga tour, an album by Enrique Morente.

 In 2011, press announced that Rafael Riqueni is working on a new album, his first since 1996.
 And Paco Bech is shooting a documentary movie about Riqueni with the participation of Tomatito, Enrique de Melchor, Estrella Morente, Juan Manuel Cañizares and Serranito among other artists.
 This new album will be called Parque de María Luisa and is a conceptual work about the author memories of youth in this monument park in Sevilla.

 Riqueni announced his comeback for the XVIII Bienal de Flamenco, in 2014, where he performed at Lope de Vega Theater with Y Sevilla…, a show together with Antonio Canales, Segundo Falcón, Manolo Franco y Paco Jarana.
 Rafael Riqueni was one of the most celebrated performers of this Bienal de Flamenco edition and achieved the “Giraldillo a la Maestria” Bienal's award.

 In July 2015, Riqueni went to prison, due to a misdemeanor committed in 2010 and directly related to his health problems back then, he was successfully recovered from these health issues since 2013.
 Riqueni was released on parole in October 2015.
-Rafael Riqueni obtuvo el tercer grado en octubre de 2015.
 In November 2015, he premiered in concert Parque de María Luisa at Teatro de la Maestranza in Seville, with the artistic direction of Paco Bech.
 The press unanimously acclaimed the concert.
 ABC stated that the concert was the biggest musical hit in Seville in decades.